The Heart of Beadmaking: Czech Republic

 About Your Tour Leader: Doris Coghill

 Doris left the corporate world in 2000 to pursue beads full-time.
-Since then she has spent her time being a sales representative for a bead company; designing kits and teaching them both locally and nationally; leading Beadventures to the Czech Republic and Providence, RI; maintaining her web site and growing her online business at www.
+Since then she has spent her time being a sales representative for a bead company; designing kits and teaching them both locally and nationally; leading Beadventures to the Czech Republic, Providence, RI, Tucson, AZ and London; and growing her online business, Beads by Dee.
 She has also contributed projects to 7+ books by various publishers and has had many articles/projects published in leading bead magazines.
-She also promotes bead shows and puts on two bead shows per year in the Minneapolis area.
+She has just retired as a bead show promoter, but will still have a booth selling at several shows per year.

 - All lodging

 - Private and local ground transportation